 F-1 Nonimmigrant Student Visas

-Once the Admissions Committee approves an application from an international student, the Office of Student Services sends information on how to obtain Form I-20, the Certificate of Eligibility for F-1 Nonimmigrant Student Status in the US.
+Once the Admissions Committee approves an application from an international student, the International Student Coordinator sends information on how to obtain Form I-20, the Certificate of Eligibility for F-1 Nonimmigrant Status.
 Prospective students use the form and supporting documentation to apply for an F-1 visa.
 The US Government makes all visa decisions according to its regulations:

 - F-1 applicants must document in advance that they (and/or their financial sponsors) have sufficient funds available to cover tuition, fees, textbooks, and living expenses for the entire course of study at the Seminary in order for an I-20 to be issued.This is documented through the International Student Financial Statement form obtained from the International Coordinator after admission into an NBTS program.

-For more information contact Betty Rucker at email@example.com.
+For more information contact the Financial Aid & International Student Coordinator at FinancialAid@nbts.edu.